PJLindsay/s19-composition/README.md

 - ref() works with everything (String, Number, Object) and has '.value' wrapper: user.value.age
 - reactive() works only with objects and eliminates .value wrapper: user.age

+- you can mix Options API with Composition API:
+  - e.g. UserData.vue has Options API computed properties, App.Vue has Composition API style

+setup(props, context) params:

+  props -

+  context.attrs - properties not defined as properties which fall through context.slots - access slots programatically context.emit - can be used to call a custom event

 ## Helper methods

 - isRef() and isReactive() - tell which kind we are working with